asl11/GeneticPictureAlgorithm/README.md

 - What were some significant differences in how you defined your GeneTree last week?

-  Last week, I created a single function to generate a gene tree, whereas this week there are multiple gene tree geneerator implementions.
+  Last week, I created a single function to generate a gene tree, whereas this week there are multiple gene tree generator implementations.
   This makes the code for this week more readable than my code from last week.

 **Crossbreeding**